 - The Commission reserves right to fix qualifying marks in any or all the subjects.

-Stage 2: Personality Test – The candidates who obtain the minimum qualifying marks in the Computer based examination move to the next level.
+Stage 2: Personality Test – The candidates who obtain the minimum qualifying marks in the Computer-based examination move to the next level.
 The Personality Test carries 100 marks.
-The candidates are assessed on various skills for example balance of judgment & alertness of mind, integrity of character, ability for social cohesion, initiative and capability for leadership.
+The candidates are assessed on various skills for example balance of judgment & alertness of mind, the integrity of character, the ability for social cohesion, initiative and capability for leadership.

 - UPSC declares the list of candidates who obtain the minimum qualifying marks in the stage 1 examination.

 - The qualified candidates then appear for a Personality Test.